ryan-mcclue/unsw/comp3331/wk3/week3.md

 DNS UDP:53
 Request and response same format

-A domain is name of a network.
+A domain is string name of a network.
 A hostname is end-point Essentially, a hostname extends DNS to within a network, e.g. machine-host-name.domain So, 'could' use hostname to communicate with other machine on same network

 NOTE: multiple DNS servers for a domain will all have identical information in them

-mywebsite.com is apex domain.
+mywebsite.com is apex domain, it only has A record

-www.mywebsite.com and mail.mywebsite.com are sub-domains
+www.mywebsite.com and mail.mywebsite.com are sub-domains, specifically hostnames.
+They can have CNAME records.
+This means, say using a www. allows for CDN usage

 DNS is application-level.
 DNSSEC authenticates domain name responses to ensure DNS requests can't be manipulated.
 Hierarchical in namespace and administration (zone) for scalability and fast lookups